SvenLigensa/da2-casestudy/README.md

     - CNNs: Inference time (TODO!)
 - Visualize the results with graphics
     - Label vs. Prediction
-    - Boxplots with errors (TODO!)

 ### 7. Deploy
 - Implement a prediction script
 - Apply the model to new satellite images to predict the tree heights
-- Grahic: RGB Image vs. Predictions of the best model on the whole image (TODO!)
+- Grahic: RGB Image vs. Predictions of the best model on the whole image

 ### 8. Monitor
 - Not necessary